Explaining the Phases of the Software Development Life Cycle

 Design Phase in SDLC

 The mentioned SRS is a reference point for the developers because it helps them to come up with a suitable product architecture.

+What is the design phase in SDLC?
 During this stage, the software architects create the project skeleton based on the requirements.
 They define the necessary technologies, processes, linkages between the project’s parts, database structures, and data flow, to name a few.